-Typically, someone with ODD is more likely to act oppositional or defiant around family members, teachers, or a healthcare provider.
-If an adolescent or teen is showing an ongoing pattern of aggression toward others and they regularly make choices that are in opposition of the rules and social norms at home, school, or with peers, a clinician may decide to
+If an adolescent or teen shows an ongoing pattern of aggression toward others and regularly makes choices in opposition to the rules and social norms at home, at school, or with peers, a clinician may decide to

-Like many other terms in the field of psychology, psychopath and sociopath are often used interchangeably, and it’s easy to see why.
-Since sociopath is not an official diagnosis, it joins psychopath under the umbrella diagnosis of ASPD.
-There is no clinical difference between the two.
+“Psychopath” and “sociopath” are often used interchangeably to informally describe someone with ASPD.
+Since sociopath is also not an official diagnosis, it typically joins psychopath under the umbrella diagnosis of ASPD.
+There is no clinical difference between the two terms.

-Both psychopath and sociopath are other terms or ways to describe ASPD.
-The behaviors that are seen in both fall under the symptoms in the ASPD category.
+Both psychopathy and sociopathy are other terms or ways to describe ASPD.
+The behaviors that are often seen in both tend to fall under the criteria of ASPD.

-Like the diagnostic process, treating someone with psychopathic traits that fall under the ASPD diagnosis can be difficult.
-Typically, a healthcare provider will use a combination of psychotherapy (talk therapy) and medication.
+Like the diagnostic process, treating someone with traits that fall under the ASPD diagnosis can be difficult.
+Typically, a doctor may recommend a combination of psychotherapy (talk therapy) and medication.